 Protests erupted around the world after the death of George Floyd on May 25th, and the threat of a global pandemic calmly took a backseat.
 A rush of justifiable rage flowed against ongoing racial injustice.
 There’s so much pain and anger.
 Regardless of face masks, the agony spilled from peoples’ eyes, unable to remain hidden.

-It’s imperative that black photographers, specifically, capture this moment.
+It’s critical that black photographers, specifically, capture this unprecedented moment.
 Their personal experiences both connect and give them an inside understanding of the heartfelt pain that goes deeper than outsiders might truly grasp.
-Their work not only documents the reality of the historic moment, but also demonstrates a shared responsibility to protect the narratives and moral identities of black protesters.
+The work of photographers like Emmanuel Whajah, based in Germany, documents the reality of the historic and significant time in our history.

 Emmanuel Whajah is a renowned photographer and videographer from Hanover, Germany who has worked with many international artists.
 Attempting to capture moments like these, it’s more than simply snapping a picture.
 The ability to translate the emotion and the depth is what makes Emmanuel’s photographs speak to your heart.
 This protest captures a resilient legacy of a German city.